Elections in Sønderborg Municipality

 At all 17 polling stations in Sønderborg Municipality, there are handicap-friendly ballot boxes equipped with a magnifying glass and a felt-tip pen.

-At the polling station, Kongevej - Sønderborg, there will also be a ballot box with a CCTV magnifier and a raising / lowering table with free legroom, so that a wheelchair user can sit at the table.
+At the polling place, Kongevej - Sønderborg, there will also be a voting booth with a CCTV magnifier and a height-adjustable table with free legroom.

 Practical information